NHS staff, teachers and shop workers say public ‘need a voice’ with general election

 “The country is in a mess.
 Absolute mess,” Sandrene Wright, who works in a Morrisons supermarket in Crewe, said.

-“I’m 57, so I can remember little bits of the 70s and that was crazy.
-But I think they don’t know - excuse my language - their arse from their elbow at the moment.”
+“I’m 57, so I can remember little bits of the seventies and that was crazy.
+But I think they don’t know – excuse my language – their arse from their elbow at the moment.”

 She added: “We need some stability.
 We need a government that isn’t on the side of the rich people.”